• Skip to primary navigation

 I like to use a ratio of 2 to 1 or two parts honey to one part water.

-For this recipe, we use 1 cup of water to two cups of honey to make the simple syrup.
-If you want to make a larger batch of this honey syrup, you can double it to 2 cups of water to 4 cups of honey.
+• Add honey and water to a small saucepan: For this recipe, we use 1 cup of water to two cups of honey to make the simple syrup.
+If you want to make a larger batch, you can double it to 2 cups of water to 4 cups of honey.

-Once you have determined how much of this honey simple syrup you want to make, just add the water then the honey to a small saucepan and bring to a light simmer.
+• Simmer: Bring the mixture to a light simmer.
 Once the honey dissolves fully into the water, you remove it from the heat and allow it to cool.

-You don't want to overcook the honey just because you want to leave all of the natural health benefits of honey intact.
+Tip: You don't want to overcook the honey.
 Once you see that the honey is incorporated fully into the water then it is ready.

 Honey simple syrup on table